whyhankee/dbwrkr/README.md

 ## DBWrkr - A general use API for an easy to use pub-sub scheduler.

-### What?
+## What?

 * A pub-sub system makes it easy for multiple processes to communicate with each other by sending events.
-Other processes can pickup the events, do what need to be done (and followUp by sending another event).
+Subscribed processes will receive the events at the appropriate time.

-* This way, by reacting to events you create loose coupling, little components that are easy to maintain, deploy and removed.
+* This way, by creating (and reacting) to events you create loose coupling, little components that are easy to maintain, deploy and remove.

-* Easy storage-plugin system for any storage devices like MongoDB, RethinkDB, Postgres, Redis, etc.
+* A storage-plugin system to store your events in your used technology like MongoDB, RethinkDB, Postgres, Redis, etc.

-* It's not build for performance, it's for flexibility and introspection.
+* Although it could work pretty speedy, it's not build for performance, it's for ease of use, flexibility and introspection.

-### Current state
+## Status

+* Currently this is in an early beta version.
+I'm using it in a production system and it seems to work pretty stable however, it could contain unplanned side-effects.

 [![Build Status](https://travis-ci.org/whyhankee/dbwrkr.svg?branch=master)](https://travis-ci.org/whyhankee/dbwrkr)
 [![Coverage Status](https://coveralls.io/repos/github/whyhankee/dbwrkr/badge.svg?branch=master)](https://coveralls.io/github/whyhankee/dbwrkr?branch=master)